Picnics, BBQs and Amenities

 Cycling & Mountain Biking

 The Alice Springs Telegraph Station is home to the Alice Springs Mountain Bike Trail Network.
-There are many paths throughout the park, and these are suitable for all cyclists.
-All paths are also shared with pedestrians so please be aware of this when riding.
+Most of the great MTB rides in Central Australia start here at the Telegraph Station, many of which are suitable for beginners.
+Our trails are also shared with pedestrians so please be aware of this when riding.

-The extensive Mountain Bike Trails offer riders great opportunities to test and progress their skills.
-The trails wind their way in and around the picturesque Alice Springs Telegraph Station Reserve.
-Riders enjoy some of the best mountain bike trails in Australia along with beautiful views of the Australian Outback.
-The trails are all marked and maps are available from us.
+The extensive mountain bike trail network here offer riders great opportunities to test and progress their skills.
+The trails wind their way in and around the picturesque Alice Springs Telegraph Station Reserve, so riders get to enjoy some of the best mountain bike trails in Australia while at the same time enjoying spectacular views of the Australian Outback.
+The trails are all marked and maps are available from the Trail Station cafe.

 Click here to download a copy of the Mountain Bike Trails Map MTB Trail Map

 This is a fantastic way to see the real Central Australia on 2 wheels.
 Join local guides who will take you on some of the best mountain bike trails in Australia!
 The MTB tour experience lasts around 3 hours and can be tailored to any skill level, from beginner to to expert.
 You will experience a variety of different trails suitable to your skill level.
 There’s something for everyone!